Mircho/tanksensor/README.md

 ## Overview

-A legacy water delivery system in the house I live in requires that a tank under the roof is to be filled for the house to have enough water pressure.
-Instead of replacing the pump and pressurizing the system I decided for retrofitting it with sensors.
+The residence where I currently live relies on an older water supply system that demands the filling of a rooftop tank to maintain adequate water pressure within the house.
+Rather than opting for the costly route of replacing the pump and pressurizing the entire system, I chose to enhance it by integrating sensors.

-HomeAssistant instance monitors the water level and turns on a pump by issueing a command to a Shelly Pro 1PM device. (btw Shellies have excellent support in HA)
+A HomeAssistant instance is responsible for monitoring water levels and activating a pump by sending commands to a Shelly Pro 1PM device (by the way, Shelly devices are exceptionally well-supported in HomeAssistant).

-An ESP32 based sesnsor node is used for monitoring tank water levels and overflow.

-As at the place of use I have various infrastructure instabilities I implemented an http endpoint on the Shelly for the sensor to publish to.
-HomeAssistant would still use MQTT for entity data source.
-But if HA (or rather the RPI Zero2 it runs on) becomes unavailable the Shelly and the sensor would still keep running the water works.
+To keep track of tank water levels and potential overflows, we employ an ESP32-based sensor node.
+Given the various infrastructure challenges in the area, I've implemented an HTTP endpoint on the Shelly device to facilitate communication with the sensor.
+Integration with HomeAssistant is done by defining MQTT sensors.
+This setup ensures that the Shelly and the sensor can continue to operate and manage the water supply even in situations where HomeAssistant (or the Raspberry Pi Zero2 it operates on) may become unavailable.
+A script running on the Shelly checks if HomeAssistant API is reachable and falls back to a direct mode if it isn't.

 ## Sensor node